Observers for compressible Navier-Stokes equation: Theoretical study of an observer for n-dimensional linear Navier-Stokes system

 which means that, up to constants, we want the velocity equation to be controlled by the velocity, and the density equation by the divergence of the velocity.
-Equation~\eqref{eqwave} now reads:

-\begin{remark} If we consider the symmetric case, in which only the density $\rho$ is observed, and not the velocity $u$, then the error equations~\eqref{erroreq} are now the following:

-We now want to eliminate $v$ in order to obtain an equation for the density alone.
-From the first equation, we can extract $\rho_0 \nabla\cdot v=-r_t-\psi_\rho\ast \bar{D}_\rho r$ and then we need to take the divergence of the second equation:
+In the damped wave equation~\eqref{eqwave},